-In graduate school I was intrigued by the Dada art movement in the early 1900’s.
-Artists were responding to a world in turmoil by questioning the very definition of art and it’s purpose in society.
-I enjoy these lines of inquiry because it challenges everyone involved to wonder about the big picture.
-What are we really doing here?
-Stewing on this, I wanted to challenge my traditional realistic drawing training and turn it into a piece that brought together many methods of creating and pushing the boundaries of what a “drawing” is.
-Today the art world calls this “mixed media”, however I don’t much care what category it is in.
+In graduate school I was intrigued by the Dada art movement in the early 1900s.
+Artists were responding to a world in turmoil by questioning the very definition of art and its purpose in society.
+A variety of non-traditional styles of art emerged, primarily collage as an art form.
+I enjoy witnessing these breakthroughs of the status quo in history.
+It challenges everyone involved to wonder about the big picture of what art is and can be.

-I started by drawing first on paper (art on the left).
-I then then flipped through my collections of antique maps and textbooks to find images that would enhance the drawing.
-This process involved scanning images, computer manipulation, and image transfer prints.
+I started by drawing on paper (art on the left) with birds in my neighborhood as the inspiration.
+These birds are a daily reminder of connection to the earth as they fly silently in the background of our lives.
+I scanned that completed drawing into my computer.
+Flipping through my collections of antique maps and textbooks I looked for images that would enhance the drawing and the meaning of “connection”.
+This process sometimes involved photography of my local landscape, scanned print images from my vintage book and magazine collection, or a collage of maps and charts.
+After composing one image of these various pieces in Photoshop, I created a print of that image on a wood panel (image transfer print).
 The resulting mixed media piece (art on the right) has texture added to the surface with modeling paste and a glossy finish with epoxy resin.